 Señor Barriga: Every time which I arrive in the vecindad you hit me!

-- The most classic is: Chavo and Quico starts to argue and at some point Chavo hits him with something (or even with bare hands).
-Then Quico starts to scream calling his mother.
+- The most classic is: Chavo and Quico start to argue and at some point Chavo hits him with something (or even with bare hands).
+Then Quico starts to scream, calling his mother.
 Don Ramón arrives in the scene and quickly takes the object from El Chavo and scolds him.
-Doña Florinda comes to see what is happening to Quico and he tells "someone" hits him.
+Doña Florinda comes to see what is happening to Quico and "someone" hits him.
 Doña Florinda quickly thinks it's Don Ramón fault.
 He tries to explain but she slaps him and Quico gives a light punch in his chest.
 Before entering in her house, Doña Florinda mocks Don Ramón's grandma.
-Finally, El Chavo asks why his grandma do what Doña Florinda said.
+Finally, El Chavo asks why his grandma does what Doña Florinda said.
 Don Ramón gets angry and hits him in the head.
 El Chavo starts to cry and hides in his barrel.

-- Señor Barriga getting hit by something throw by El Chavo when he arrives in the vecindad.
+- Señor Barriga getting hit by something thrown by El Chavo when he arrives in the vecindad.